Types of Pearls

 Coin Pearls are mainly cultivated in lakes and rivers in the Far East they are produced by a type of mussel shell called Hyriopsis.
 Their unique shape is formed when the pearl farmer implants an irritant of either shell or bamboo in the required shape into the mussel shell.
 The shell is then turned whilst the pearl is growing to ensure an equal thickness of nacre on both sides of the pearl.
 Coin pearls typically grow to around 10-12mm and have a shimmering pearlescence with natural colours of white, pink, peach and lavender.

-Keishi pearls come in a variety of colours and shades and are the closest thing to natural pearls from a farming environment.
-Consisting of solid nacre Keishi pearls are desired for their high lustre and petite shape, only growing to a few millimetres in size Keishi pearls can be either Freshwater or Saltwater Pearls.
+Keshi pearls come in a variety of colours and shades and are the closest thing to natural pearls from a farming environment.
+Consisting of solid nacre Keshi pearls are desired for their high lustre and petite shape, only growing to a few millimetres in size Keshi pearls can be either Freshwater or Saltwater Pearls.

 Saltwater pearls are generally the best pearls available, often larger, cleaner and rarer than Freshwater pearls.
 This is reflected in their price and are usually more valuable and sought-after than other varieties of pearl.

 The Akoya pearl hails from the seas around Japan and China, typically thought of as the perfect pearl because of its spherical shape and high lustre the Akoya pearl was the first pearl to be cultivated in Japan in the early 20th Century.
 Produced by a small oyster called the Pinctada Fucata these highly desirable white pearls are the smallest saltwater pearls and are found in sizes ranging from 2mm to 10mm in size.
 The small size of the Akoya oyster means that it can only produce 1-2 pearls at a time and this limited production increases their value.